diku-dk/futhark-book/language.rst

 #.
 Return the final value of ``pat``.

-Semantically, a expression is completely equivalent to a call to its corresponding tail-recursive function.
+Semantically, a loop-expression is completely equivalent to a call to its corresponding tail-recursive function.

 For example, denoting by ``t`` the type of ``x``, the loop